DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 implementation.
 Depending on the results during our experimentation, this may yield yet another iteration.

-### 5.2 Evaluation <!-- FIXME: Moved section here, tie it together! -->
+### 5.2 Evaluation

-Due to the bounds introduced by the hardware limitations, evaluating the throughput of each iteration essentially consists of measuring the execution time.
+As discussed in section 3, the hardware used will impose a clear bound on how quickly our implementation needs to process the bits in order to match the speed of the ADC, as well as the output speed of the USB-port, both in $MB/s$.
 In order to verify accuracy, the output of random numbers should be identical for each sample bitstring tested.
 Certain iterations might, however, use larger parts of the bitstring, and thus produce a slightly variable result.

-As discussed in section 3, the hardware used will impose a clear bound on how quickly our implementation needs to process the bits in order to match the speed of the ADC, as well as the output speed of the USB-port, both in $MB/s$.
-Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements.
+Hyncica et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements of an algorithms execution speed.
 An additional advantage is that the same code can be used to measure execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).
-As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $MB/s$ as
+As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $MB/s$ as follows:
-follows:

 $$
 Throughput_{MB/s} = \frac{DataSize_{bits}}{Execution